bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 #### I want to run requests from a server and I don't need customer impersonation abilities

-You should use normal Storefront API Tokens, as according to the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) you should not create a token that has permissions you do not need.
+Use normal Storefront API Tokens.
+According to the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), you should not create a token that has permissions you do not need.

 #### I want to run requests from a server and I need customer impersonation abilities